-Aquaculture is the growing and harvesting of farmed seafood, including shellfish and finfish, which drives a robust processing, packing, shipping, and export industry.
+The Aquaculture industry on PEI includes growing and harvesting of farmed seafood, including shellfish and finfish.
+Aquaculture also drives a thriving processing, packing, shipping, and export industry.

 The industry directly employs over 2,000 people, and indirectly fuels employment in multiple product and service industries.